 Are Facebook Ads for churches effective?
 Is using Facebook for churches still a good idea even if you're not paying for ads?

-The popularity of Facebook within faith communities suggests the answer is yes to both questions.
+The popularity of Facebook within faith communities suggests the answer to both questions is yes.
 Facebook continues to dominate the social media universe, with about 1.84 billion people visiting the platform daily.
 As of 2021, the social network site has 2.80 billion active monthly users.

 Given its mind-boggling popularity, it’s no wonder the number of churches using Facebook continues to rise.
-Currently 85 percent of churches are active on social networking sites.
+Currently, almost 85 percent of churches are active on social networking sites.

 But how can you use Facebook to promote your church?
 Read on to learn how to use Facebook for churches.
 You’ll see all the methods ministries across the globe have used to boost giving, grow church membership and engage members.